-The Taranaki Hospitality Awards affectionately known as "The Halamoana's" are back for 2019, proudly brought to you by the Restaurant Association of New Zealand and Lead Partners Lexis Comply Hub.
+The Taranaki Hospitality Awards affectionately known as "The Halamoana's" are back, proudly brought to you by the Restaurant Association of New Zealand and Lead Partners Lexis Comply Hub.

 The awards have been re-created with a fresh new identity to bring the Taranaki hospitality industry together.
 The awards provide a platform to encourage and support new and established industry leaders within Taranaki hospitality to celebrate the past years success and share with the rest of New Zealand.